B1nary-D0lphin/my-website/README.md

 Updates made on master on GitHub before rebase

-## Purpose
+## Repository Purpose

-This file is just a readme file.
+This will be a change that conflicts with whatever is on the remote side.
+This was eddited locally.